STEM Education. Will We Benefit From Focusing On STEM Education?

 Fareed Zakaria, who is an author of the book “In Defense of a Liberal Education”, wrote in his newspaper column, “Consider America’s vast entertainment industry, built around stories, songs, design, and creativity.
 All of this requires skills far beyond the offerings of a narrow STEM curriculum.”

 Mark Zuckerberg, a co-founder of Facebook, along with learning programming studied ancient Greek and also majored in psychology at college.
-He pointed out that the success of Facebook is, in fact, lies not only in mere programming and technological side but in psychological and sociological as well.
+He pointed out that the success of Facebook is, in fact, lies not only in the mere programming and technological side but in psychological and sociological as well.

 Steve Jobs, a co-founder of Apple Inc, stated, “It’s in Apple’s DNA that technology alone is not enough – that it’s technology married with liberal arts, married with the humanities, that yields us the result that makes our hearts sing”.